jskov/openapi-jaxrs-client/modules/generator/src/test/java/mada/tests/e2e/opts/generator/api_annotations/README.txt

-Test that @RegisterRestClient can be added to resources.
+Test that additional custom annotations can be added to resources.